 The Company has deferred tax assets and liabilities that reflect the net tax effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
 Deferred tax assets are subject to periodic recoverability assessments.
 Realization of the deferred tax assets, net of deferred tax liabilities is principally dependent upon achievement of projected future taxable income.
 Based upon the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets are deductible, management believes it is more-likely-than-not that the Company will realize the benefits of these deductible differences.
-The Company has no valuation allowance at December 31, 2020 and 2019.
+The Company has no valuation allowance at December 31, 2021 and 2020.

-On December 22, 2017, the Tax Cuts and Jobs Act (the "Act") was signed into law.
-For businesses, the Act reduces the corporate federal tax rate from a maximum of 35% to a flat 21% rate.
-The rate reduction took effect on January 1, 2018.
-The Company concluded that the Act caused the Company's deferred tax assets and liabilities to be revalued.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 As changes in tax laws or rates are enacted, deferred tax assets and liabilities are adjusted though income tax expense.